 – The reconsideration of decrees or resolutions regarding which the President of the Republic has issued a veto.

-Any other matter may be put to a vote by roll call if the Plenary of the Assembly of the Republic or the Conference of Leaders so decides.
-This type of vote is done in alphabetical order and votes are also recorded electronically.
+Any other matter may be put to the vote by roll call if the Plenary of the Assembleia da República or the Conference of Leaders so decides.
+This type of vote is done in alphabetical order, and votes are also recorded electronically.

 A tied second vote means the item is rejected.